 In 1962, he co-founded the Committee for the Employment of Negro Performers and worked with the Ensemble Studio Theatre, Actors Studio.
 In 1967, he worked at the Commission of Civil Disorders.
 In 1970 he became the first Black playwright to win a Pulitzer Prize for Drama.
-This was for play 'No Place to Be Somebody."
-He was also an instructor at Cell Block Theatre and Bordentown Detention Center in New Jersey from 1977 to 1978, and served as judge for Missouri Arts Council Play writing Competition.
+This was for the play 'No Place to Be Somebody."
+He was also an instructor at Cell Block Theatre and Bordentown Detention Center in New Jersey from 1977 to 1978 and served as a judge for the Missouri Arts Council Playwriting Competition.

 From 1978 to 1979, he was an instructor for the New School for Social Research in New York City.
 He said that acting as the valet in the play “The Blacks” changed his life, and this was when he began to write “No Place to Be Somebody.”
 This play later gave Gordone his moment in the sun in the late 1960s.
 Much of the materials for the play came from his own experience working in a tavern after he first came to New York.
 Initially staged off-Broadway, it struck a chord with audiences and critics for its actors' vivid characterizations of vibrant characters whose lives intersect in a New York City bar.
 Compared by a number of critics to the works of Eugene O'Neill, the story centers on a saloon keeper and pimp named Johnny Williams who tries to take over neighborhood rackets from the local syndicate.